How Big Is Your Heart?

-Your Elders remind you that this is your church home, and we are your church family so we are very interested in what you think.
+This is your church home, and we are your church family so we are very interested in what you think.
 Please contact one of the elders and let us know if you have any concerns, questions, need help or just want to talk.
 We are here to help you in any way we can.
 Below is the list of Elders and which area of responsibilities they are heading.
 You can talk to any Elder about any concerns or questions and we will bring it up to the full board.

 In God's service,

 Paul Heinz (Fundraiser & Personnel)

 Thanksgiving is a wonderful time for families to remember the many blessings that God has bestowed on all of us, especially God's grace through Jesus Christ.
 This special holiday provides natural opportunities to share the Gospel.
 Here are a few ideas:

 - Invite family and friends to a Thanksgiving service at your church

 - Ask others what they are most thankful for.
 Then share how you are thankful for your relationship with God.

 We are truly blessed living in a free country to worship as we please.
 We at St Andrew are blessed to have each other for support and friendship together in God's grace.
 We have a few events coming up where we can further that support for our fellow congregation members and grow in friendship.

 -The Harvest Dinner and Reformation Sunday will be celebrated November 5th beginning at 3:00 p.m. and going until 6:00 p.m.
 There will be crafts, games, a lego contest, prizes and of course a German themed dinner.
 Please join us and bring a friend.